 We have experienced staff that work with the student, family and carers to address the barriers that are preventing the student from attending College.
 This can often involve the student being given support to develop their confidence and coping skills to reduce their anxiety associated with returning to College.

 Staff will also meet with external professionals who support the student to ensure that their social and emotional needs are well supported.

-The student’s progress is reviewed at key points during the year and a suitable plan is formed to support students to transition from Access to College to a main programme of study or to another provision.
-In some cases the transition to a main programme may need to be extended to match individual needs.
+Student progress is reviewed at key points during the year and a suitable plan is formed to support students to transition from Access to College to a main programme of study or to another provision.
+In some cases, the transition to a main programme may need to be extended to match individual needs.

-If you are interested in the Access to College programme please contact Emma Hutchinson, Curriculum Area Manager - Vocational Pathways, on 0121 803 5318 or Kanchan Rajput-Goode, Assistant Principal Curriculum, on 0121 803 5362 or email email@example.com to discuss your needs in more detail.
+If you are interested in the Access to College programme please contact Emma Hutchinson, Curriculum Area Manager - Vocational Pathways, on 0121 803 5318 or Kerenza Palmer, Interim Assistant Principal Curriculum, on 0121 803 5362 or email: email@example.com to discuss your needs in more detail.